Alabama: Civil Rights & Social Justice™

 Your Adventure is Just Around the Corner!

-Learning is at the center of this program and is at the heart of what we hope our students will take away from this experience.
-Walk along the Edmund Pettus Bridge and learn about its incredible historical significance in the Civil Rights movement, as well as the threads it ties to modern social justice reform.
-Visit the Slavery and Civil War Museum for an in-depth look at how the institution of slavery led to the outbreak of war in the United States.
-Then, learn how differences in access and opportunity have affected life for Black Americans and minority groups, from their historical precedent to the current day.
-This includes understanding how public health practices, such as biodynamic farming, can be community-led and contribute to narrowing these access gaps in the future.
+Learning is at the heart of what we hope our students will take away from this experience.
+Walk along the Edmund Pettus Bridge and learn about its significance in the Civil Rights movement, as well as the threads it ties to modern social justice reform.
+Visit the Slavery and Civil War Museum and see how the institution of slavery led to the outbreak of war.
+Then, learn how differences in access and opportunity have affected life for Black Americans and minority groups.
+Contemplate how public health practices, such as biodynamic farming, can be community-led and contribute to narrowing these access gaps in the future.

 Kayak the beautiful Cahaba River, known for its biological diversity and unique geography.
 Visit Oak Mountain State Park for a hike and some time off the beaten path.
 Then, travel to Montgomery and visit the popular Legacy Museum and the National Memorial for Peace and Justice.
 Students will be able to investigate America’s history of injustice across generations of people impacted by racial differences.
 Returning to Selma, tour rural farming communities across Alabama and discuss issues that have affected local communities.